bobbingwide/oik-weight-zone-shipping/README.md

 * Default rates using the Rest of the World shipping zone
 * Maximum cart weight
 * WooCommerce 2.6, 3.0 and above
-* Available in English and French
+* Available in English, French and Swedish

 ## Frequently Asked Questions